PREVIOUS: A. Categories #14

 ⚡️and love just don’t mix

 False: They are 2 sides of the same coin.
 We usually don’t have strong emotional reactions to PPT we don’t care much or at all about.
-The more we love someone or something the more easily we can be disappointed, annoyed, frustrated, aggravated… by it/them, because we need them more & want more from them.
+The more we love or need someone or something the more easily we can be disappointed, annoyed, frustrated, aggravated… by it/them, because we want so much from them.
 This can trigger anger when they push our buttons

 ⚡️‘disappears’ in Spiritual &/or Mentally Healthy people